TYPO3-Documentation/TYPO3CMS-Guide-StepByStep/Documentation/10GettingStarted/30ContentCreation/20AddContentElements/AddARegularTextElement.md

 ## Enter and format text

 1. Enter your content in the Text field.
 2. Use the toolbar to apply basic formatting (headings, bold/italic, lists).
+[Format Text and Add Links with the Rich Text Editor](/10GettingStarted/30ContentCreation/30WorkWithTheRichTextEditor/FormatTextAndAddLinksWithTheRte.md)
 3. Add links if needed.

 ## Save and verify